In case of conflict between personal law and act of Parliament, which will hold the field? SC to examine | Law-Order

 - India

-When there is a conflict between the Prohibition of Child Marriage Act and the Muslim Marriage Act that allows a Muslim girl to marry on attaining puberty at the age of 15, which will hold the field?
+When there is a conflict between the Prohibition of Child Marriage Act and the Mohammedan Law that allows a Muslim girl to marry on attaining puberty at the age of 15, which will hold the field?
 The Supreme Court said on Monday that it would examine the matter.

 The top court, in its 2018 judgement in the Hadiya Akhila and Safin Jahan case, had recognised that attaining puberty is a condition for a valid Muslim marriage.